pjdijxhoorn/milestone-project-2/readme.md

 ### Content

-- all text content was written by the developer
+- All text content was written by the developer

 ### Acknowledgements

 - My Mentor for the feedback and support.
 - The trainers coaches of the field Hockeyclub Oranje-Rood, For the talks about what problems the run into while coaching.
+- The teams of field Hockeyclub Oranje-Rood for testing the website and its usefulness.